department-of-veterans-affairs/health-apis-community-care-eligibility/developer.md

 # Local Development

-This application requires instances of Facilities API and E&E. Becuase E&E is not accessible outside the VA Intranet, [Mock-EE](https://github.com/department-of-veterans-affairs/health-apis-mock-eligibility-and-enrollment) is recommended for local development.
+This application requires instances of Facilities API and E&E. Because E&E is not accessible outside the VA Intranet, [Mock-EE](https://github.com/department-of-veterans-affairs/health-apis-mock-eligibility-and-enrollment) is recommended for local development.